kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 02.05.2019 Netconomy went to production

 We did not wait too long and a few days after the 1.0 release we got confirmation of the first production environment user.
 Our early adopter, Netconomy, provided features for one of its clients that operate Kyma on their own.
-Soon Netconomy will have a guest blog post on Kyma website describing their use cases.
+Netconomy will soon publish a guest blog post on the Kyma website describing their use cases.

 ![netconomy-crew](./2019-05-02_kyma_golive_netconomy.jpg)